sehyunlee217/no-style-please/about.md

 I’m an Industrial Engineering student at the University of Toronto and an ML Research Intern at Huawei Canada.

-My current focus is at the intersection of Computer Vision (Huawei) and Reinforcement Learning (DORL Lab, UofT).
+My current focus is on Computer Vision (Huawei) and Reinforcement Learning (DORL Lab, UofT).
 I hope to work at the intersection of these two fields in the future.

 I try to live by Charlie Munger's words of wisdom: